Neanderthal extinction: Modern humans and alliance with dogs

 Pat Shipman argues that the domestication of the dog gave modern humans an advantage when hunting.
-Evidence shows the oldest remains of domesticated dogs were found in Belgium (31,700 BP) and in Siberia (33,000 BP).
+Dogs attributable to the lineage of modern Canis familiaris have been found in Belgium (31,700 BP) and in Siberia (33,000 BP).

 A survey of early sites of modern humans and Neanderthals with faunal remains across Spain, Portugal and France provided an overview of what modern humans and Neanderthals ate.
-Rabbit became more frequent, while large mammals – mainly eaten by the Neanderthals – became increasingly rare.
-In 2013, DNA testing on the "Altai dog", a Paleolithic dog's remains from the Razboinichya Cave (Altai Mountains), has linked this 33,000-year-old dog with the present lineage of Canis familiaris.
+Rabbit became more frequent, while large mammals – the main items in the diet of Neanderthals – became increasingly rare.

 Interbreeding

 At the time of the last Neanderthals, approximately 45 to 40 thousand years ago, genetic analysis suggests that there was a gene flow from Neanderthals to modern humans of around 10%, but almost no flow from modern humans to Neanderthals.
 This may be an artifact due to the small number of late Neanderthal genomes, or because hybrids were not viable in Neanderthal groups, or because fertile Neanderthals were being absorbed into modern human groups but not vice versa.
 If the effect was real over an extended period, it would have increased the size of the modern human gene pool and reduced that of the already sparse Neanderthals, contributing to reduce their numbers below a viable population and thus to their extinction.
+A recent study proposed an analytical mathematical model to explain the disappearance of Neanderthals through progressive genetic dilution caused by successive waves of small-scale immigration of Homo sapiens into Neanderthal populations.
+However, as the authors point out, other possible factors, such as environmental changes, competition, or demographic fluctuations, cannot be excluded.